strongloop/strong-statsd/README.md

 - silent: whether to pipe stdio to parent, default is false, log to stdout
 - debug: cause statsd to log debug messages
+- scope: prefix to add before all metric names (default is `""`, but also, if the `statsd:` backend URL is used, it can provide a scope that will override this option)
+- expandScope: function to call on scope before using it as a prefix

 ### statsd.backend(url)

 Specify one or more backends.

 Backend URL formats:

+- `statsd://[<host>][:<port>][/<scope>]`: publish to a statsd server, this isn't a backend, its a direct UDP publish, and it can not be combined with the other backends below.
+In other words, you can use backends, or raw statsd, but not both (for now).

 - `console:[?color[=<true|false>]]`: json dump to console, mostly useful for testing and debugging